 I recently had the pleasure of speaking at the Accountants Daily Strategy Days.
 My presentation was focused on how to market your business.
-There was lots of great interaction from the audience and lots of questions.
 One issue that I had a bit of a rant about was blogging.
 Everywhere you look there’s someone telling you that content marketing (aka blogging) is the ONLY WAY TO GO and if you aren’t doing it, you’ll get LEFT BEHIND.Read More

 Yesterday I heard about a report that Vanguard put out last year, focusing on what determines trust in an advice relationship.
 They surveyed 3400 advised clients (in the US but the findings can be applied here I think) and found that the key factors could be grouped into three areas: Functional, Emotional and Ethical.
 Emotional factors account for 53% of the overall trust that the consumer has, Ethical factors 30% and Functional factors only 17%.Read More

 So, life is pretty crappy right now in the land of financial advice.
 Between the Royal Commission, the Dover implosion, ASIC’s ongoing war on compliance issues, the court cases and the new education standards, you could be mistaken for thinking that we are seeing the beginning of the end of financial planning.

 While I agree that the industry is in the middle of a pretty tough time, I really believe that the long-term future for financial advice, and financial advisors, is excellent.
 And here’s why…Read More